I think it’s safe to state that knowledge is the foundation of virtually everything.

 The lesson to be learned here is that especially for your newly built website or blog, don’t hesitate to go for 12 months or more in order for you to take advantage of the savings.
 Prepaying for 12 consecutive months is almost as if you choose the same plan but decided to pay month by month.
 Bluehost is highly recommended and today, they’re offering 50% for joining.

-To host the presentations for the Bootstrap a Startup Program, I used Wisita.
+To host the presentations for the Wisita.
 In order to save $250 a year, I selected the yearly plan.
 But now that registrations to the program are closed and the entrepreneurs that have been part of the program have completed all the milestones, I reached out to the team at Wisita asking to cancel my subscription for now until the program resumes in few months.
-This led to a couple of hundreds more in savings.
+This led to a couple of hundreds more in savings., I used

 On a slightly different note, one of the cost minimization strategies that I found very effective is the partnerships discount offers.
 The way this works is that by looking for the partners/affiliates of a product you want to buy then find out if those partners have a special offer for their users.